 In general, interest rate risk will arise when more assets/liabilities than liabilities/assets are repriced in a given time band of a repricing schedule.
 A positive interest rate sensitivity gap exists where more interest sensitive assets than interest sensitive liabilities reprice during a given time period.
 This tends to benefit NII when interest rates are rising.
 Conversely, a negative interest rate sensitivity gap exists where more interest sensitive liabilities than interest sensitive assets reprice during a given time period.
 This tends to benefit NII when interest rates are falling.
-Interest rate sensitivity may also vary across repricing periods and among the currencies in which the Group has positions.
-The table in Note 43(c) to the financial statements represents the Group's interest rate risk sensitivity based on repricing mismatches as at 31 December 2003.
-The Group had an overall positive interest rate sensitivity gap of \$9,314 million, which represents the net difference in the interest rate sensitive assets and liabilities across the time periods.
+Interest rate sensitivity may also vary during repricing periods and among the currencies in which the Group has positions.
+The table in Note 43(c) to the financial statements represents the Group's interest rate risk sensitivity based on repricing mismatches as at 31 December 2004.
+The Group had an overall positive banking book interest rate sensitivity gap of \$8,873 million, which represents the net difference in the interest rate sensitive assets and liabilities across the time periods.
 The actual effect on NII will depend on a number of factors, including variations in interest rates within the repricing periods, variations among currencies, and the extent to which repayments are made earlier or later than the contracted dates.
 The interest rate repricing profile, which includes lending, funding and liquidity activities, typically leads to a negative interest rate sensitivity gap in the shorter term.

 Complementing the static analysis is the dynamic simulation modelling process.
 In this process, the Group applies both the earnings and EVE approaches to measuring interest rate risk.
 The potential effects of changes in interest rates on NII are estimated by simulating the future course of interest rates, expected changes in the Group's business activities over time, as well as the effect of embedded options in the form of loans subject to prepayment and of deposits subject to preupliftment.
-The changes in interest rates include the simulation of changes in the shape of the yield curve, high and low rates, and implied forward interest rates.
+The changes in interest rates are simulated using different interest rate scenarios depicting changes in the shape of the yield curve, including high and low rates, positive and negative tilt scenarios and implied forward interest rates.